 Facts & Procedural History

 The taxpayer is an S corporation owned by a father and his son.
 The S corporation was formed to build houses and develop real estate.

 The IRS audited the taxpayer and its owners’ tax returns.
 The parties did not respond to the IRS auditor’s requests for information.
-Eventually a 90-Day Letter was issued and the the owners filed suit in U.S. Tax Court.
+Eventually, a 90-Day Letter was issued and the owners filed suit in U.S. Tax Court.

 The primary dispute was whether the $250K was gross income for the taxpayers.
-The taxpayers contented that the $250K was not gross income.
+The taxpayers contended that the $250K was not gross income.

 Gross Income, Generally

 Our income tax laws start with the broad statement that all income counts as gross income.
 The Code also includes several provisions that specifically exclude certain items from gross income.
 The regulations also explain what counts and does not count as gross income.
 See Treas.
 Reg. §§ 1.61-2-1.61-22.

 These rules generally cast a wide net and have very narrow exceptions.
 The result is that most amounts received are gross income.
 It is up to the taxpayer to fit within one of the exclusions.